DIYbiosphere/sphere/docs/basics/library.md

 {% include info.html title="Creating new collections" text="When suffiecient entries in the Other collection necessitate a new collection.
 This aggregation may come from a significant number of tags, or keywords that would warrant the creation of a new collection" %}

-In addition to organizing entries into different collections, a [typology of initiatives] has been established as a way to understand the background/classification/type/nature of the initiative.
+In addition to organizing entries into different collections, a [Organizational Categories] has been established as a way to understand the background/classification/type/nature of the initiative.

-## Typology of Initiatives
+## Organizational Categories
 Iniatiatives are categorized depending on the type of organizaiton from which it stems from or where its support comes from.

 - **Community/Grassroots**